denten-books/plain-text/plain-text-main.md

 Turing's machine.
 Universalism vs. drucker.
 Bit, byte.
 State machines.
 The magic of boostrapping.
 Plato and Epicurus.

 # Part II
+## Stack as a model of communication
+Talk about stack exchange vs. 4chan vs. reddit.
+Collective memory.
 ## Textual Interfaces
 Containing an argument for text as an interface between human and machine.
 History of combinatorial languages and logic.

 ## Platforms of Self

 Science lecture vs. humanities.
 Stuff that is known.
 Stuff that is not known